MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 At Waterloo, students and employers rank each other by preference after interviewing and an algorithm determines job matches for every open position.

-At Carleton, it's argubably a benefit you get the final say in where you work, however I'd argue that the awful "limbo game" of intentionally not applying to positions **is worse.**

 Waterloo's system takes into account student and employer preference.
-So if you did an interview and hated the vibe of the company you interviewed with, you could atleast rank that employer last.
+So if a student takes an interview and realizes they don't want to work for that company, they can atleast rank that employer last.

-In contrast with Carleton's program, you may be forced to take an offer from an employer you only realized you would not want to work after you'd interviewed.
+In contrast, Carleton's program policies heavily work in favor of partnered employers and as explained above, (in the worst case) give employers the ability to force desired candidates to work for them.

 <hr/>